procmadatelzobak/pszcz-flow-simulator/DIRECTIONS_FOR_CODEX.md

 - `server/` (Python 3.11+)
   - Headless WS server at `ws://127.0.0.1:7777/ws`.
-  - In-memory state (dicts or simple classes) for nodes/pipes.
+  - In-memory state (dicts or simple classes) for a pixel grid (materials and depths).
   - Tick loop with configurable `tick_hz` (default 50).
-  - Apply `edit_batch`, `control`, `save`.
+  - Apply `edit_grid`, `control`, `save`.
   - Broadcast **full `snapshot`** to all clients at steady cadence.
   - Async save of a **full JSON** snapshot (schema as in `PROTOCOL.md`).

 - `client/` (Python)
   - Connects to WS and performs `hello`/`welcome`.
-  - Receives and validates `snapshot` against requested `fields`.
+  - Receives and validates `snapshot` (grid only).
-  - Minimal, text-based or very simple UI to add nodes/pipes, set params, pause/resume, change tick rate, and request save.
+  - Minimal, text-based or very simple UI to edit pixels, pause/resume, change tick rate, and request save.
   - Renders something minimal (ASCII/very basic 2D).
 A later PR will switch to Pygame or Godot; do not block on graphics now.

 - `scripts/` (optional, later)